pawelmarkowski/kubernetes-learning/docs/index.md

 # Basics of K8s...
 Work less, do more

 In this documentation we will try to track the K8s learning path based on microK8s service.
-We assume that the reader has installed some software components and basic knowledge about component mentioned in the [prerequisites](/install/prerequisites.md).
+We assume that the reader installed some software components from the [prerequisites](./install/prerequisites.md).
+Basic knowledge about components find it easier to learn and would be helpful for better understanding.
 Before you start, please verify that list.
 Good luck!

 # Sources